 One of the most crucial aspects of running comes from an activity that isn’t even running: recovery.
 Putting in the effort during training likely won’t get you far if you aren’t matching that effort with proper recovery.

 Luckily, recovery doesn’t have to be all consuming.
 Completing just a few simple stretches after each run and workout will help flush out lactic acid and keep your muscles loose and limber.
-Plan to dedicate 5-10 minutes after each run for some cool down stretches – you won’t regret it.
+Plan to dedicate 5-10 minutes after each run for some cool down stretches – you’ll become a better runner because of it.

 Sign up for a race!

 More often than not, signing up for a race involves some sort of training plan, which is a great way to improve your running abilities.
-Having a plan mapped out for you will help gradually increase your distance and speed with your workouts each week.
+Having a plan mapped out for you will help gradually increase your distance and speed with your workouts each week, without overtraining.

 Rest is so important!
 Forgetting to take a rest day or doing too much on your rest day will eventually lead to burnout, and worse – injury.